KW Legacy Ranch at a Glance

 Values Lived and Learned atKW Legacy Ranch

 Enrolling your child in treatment and allowing someone else to care for your most prized possession will be one of the hardest things you will ever have to do.
 Understand that we don’t take this responsibility lightly.
 In fact, it keeps many of us up at nights thinking about your children like they were our own and trying to discover the best ways to help them.
 Our students follow a structured schedule for their daily activities.
 Please see how a normal day unfolds on the ranch.
 Hopefully this schedule, although incomplete, will help give you some comfort knowing what your child will typically be doing.
+Both our girls and boys program runs about the same with a few differences surrounding group and individual therapy sessions.

 The beauty of a ranch is that there are always things to do.
 This can be a child’s paradise.
 We firmly believe in the tremendous value and benefits that teens derive from being outside, being physically active, learning new skills, being engaged in meaningful activities, and seeing their accomplishments at the end of the day.